Unit testing is not enough – so let's start using model-based testing to improve our workflows.

 Most software developers and teams find it challenging to create and update test cases in an environment of constantly changing dependencies and requirements.

-From employing the simplest functional tests to heavyweight methods like E2E and so many others, there have been numerous testing methods designed for improving testing reliability and effectiveness.
+From employing the simplest functional tests to heavyweight methods like E2E, there have been numerous testing methods designed for improving testing reliability and effectiveness.

 There’s absolutely nothing wrong with these methods.
 However, these test cases have to be written manually for each scenario.
 Whenever there’s a change in the system requirements, you have to update each test case affected by the change.